 Here are 10 common types of cyberbullying:

-- Exclusion: This involves deliberately leaving someone out, whether from social groups, parties, or online conversations.
+- Exclusion: Deliberately leaving someone out of social groups, parties, or online conversations.

 How Common is Cyberbullying?